dwp/govuk-casa/docs/setup.md

 | `ancillaryRouter` | `MutableRouter` or `Router` | Serves all general-purpose pages |
 | `journeyRouter` | `MutableRouter` or `Router` | Serves all pages that represent waypoints in a user's journey |

-All these routers are mutable (new routes/middleware can be appended or prepended to them) prior to calling `mount()` ([see below](#mutable-routers)) and immutable thereafter.
+All these routers are mutable (new routes/middleware can be appended or prepended to them) prior to calling `mount()` ([see](./guides/mutable-routers.md)) and immutable thereafter.
 Note that when they do get mounted, they are mounted in the order above.

 | Artifact | Type | Description |
 |----------|------|-------------|